 Suzanna, co-owns and publishes the newspaper Times Square Chronicles or T2C.
 At one point a working actress, she has performed in numerous productions in film, TV, cabaret, opera and theatre.
 She has performed at The New Orleans Jazz festival, The United Nations and Carnegie Hall.
 Currently she has a screenplay and a TV show in the works, which she developed with her mentor and friend the late Arthur Herzog.
 She is a proud member of the Drama Desk and the Outer Critics Circle and was a nominator.
 Suzanna was also seen as the Broadway Informer on the all access cable TV Show “The New Yorkers.” email: email@example.com

 Stephen studied at the Manhattan School of Music.
 Besides being a pianist, Stephen’s business career was in the Fashion Industry.
 He was CEO of a textile manufacturing facility and President of an international textile machinery company.
 Stephen was on the Board of Directors of the “First All Children’s Theatre” which brought the Stephen Schwartz musical The Trip and Captain Louie to the Kennedy Center in Wash DC.
-His wife Eda, an interior space designer and classical pianist was on the Board of Barrington Stage Company and is still active at BSC.
+His wife Eda, an interior space designer, was on the Board of Barrington Stage Company and is still active at BSC as a Voting Member of the Berkshire Theatre Critics Association.
 Stephen’s photographs, videos and articles appear on Broadwayworld.com, T2Conline.com and The New York Observer.
 He is active in the entertainment events at the Friars Club, where he is a member.
 Stephen is thrilled to be the cabaret/ music and co-theatre editor. email: firstname.lastname@example.org

 Starting as a teen rock critic, Brad Balfour has interviewed, reviewed and commented on pop culture and films for over the last 15 years and has spoken to everyone from Jennifer Lawrence to John Cena in settings ranging from press conference to one-on-ones.
 He’s also Filmfestivaltraveler.com Editor-In-Chief, popentertainment.comsenior editor, a blackfilm.com writer, a fearsmag.com interviewer and now Times Square Chronicle’s newest writer.
 Film, arts, and pop culture creators have been his subjects for years; he has been AM-New York’s regular film interviewer, a Huffingtonpost.com contributor, timessquare.com‘s Editor-In-Chief, a columnist for fashion mag Lincoln Road; Irish Connections’ founding editor; In-Fashion contributing editor; Creem Magazine’s senior editor; Reflex Magazine’s features editor and an editor at Heavy Metal and Circus Magazine, among others.